richardmands/flightSurety/README.md

 - Create React App.
 Used to provide a great starting point for the UI.
 As a Senior Front-End Developer who works daily with React, this is a great tool for getting a modern Front-End up and running quickly.

 - Ganache.
 Used for local development before deploying my contracts to the Rinkeby Test Network.
 Used with Ganache UI as it provides useful real-time updates on transactions.

+## Notes for Reviewer
+- I reduced the amount needed to fund an airline from 10 Ether to 1 Ether to save on Testnet funds.
+- I did the same for registering as an Oracle